Introduction

 Is a dedicated GPU required?
 If so, does it require one with a specific feature set?

-What kind of interactivity is supported?
-What kind of hardware is needed to support this?
+What kind of interactivity is supported (refer back to Initial Assessment)?
+What kind of specialised XR hardware is needed to support this?

 Does the experience require the use of a controller or other human interface device (HID)?